M.D. Admissions FAQ

 A gap year is not considered detrimental to an application.
 What is important is what an applicant does with that gap year.
 A great article to read about gap years is Making the Most of your Gap Year which was published by the Association of American Medical Colleges (AAMC).
 We strongly encourage you to consult with your pre-med adviser if you are considering a gap year.
 Some students have a job to make money to go to medical school, while others use the year to gain more clinical, research and service experiences.

 If accepted to the School of Medicine, you are expected to submit your final transcripts as described on your pre-matriculation portal.
 We welcome that these transcripts be submitted electronically from your school to email@example.com.
-If your university submits paper transcripts, please have them mailed to the address below.
+If your university submits paper transcripts only, please have them mailed to the address below, and email our office a virtual copy of your unofficial transcript.

 School of Medicine